-VA has full authority over data stored in Salesforce - VITAL SRM.
+VA has full authority over the data stored in the SF VCL Chat system.

 9.5 If the system is utilizing Robotics Process Automation (RPA), please describe the role of the bots.

 Robotic Process Automation is the use of software scripts to perform tasks as an automated process that executes in parallel with or in place of human input.
 For example, will the automation move or touch PII/PHI information.
 RPA may also be referred to as "Bots" or Artificial Intelligence (AI).